Inspired by Skuldalio by WinterSky101 and Songs Of Sorrow by Funky In Fishnet.

 As the cases dwindled down, Athelstan left to prepare dinner for the family.
 The sky grew dark and while he was setting the table a cry broke the stillness of the night.
 Athelstan froze, a plate still in hand, his dark eyes looking up to the door.
 Gyda looked up from her work and Bjorn stopped mid thrust of his wood sword.

 Siggy burst through the doors, "It's Lagertha."
 She panted, the stress etched into her pale face.
 She stepped aside as the healers helped the once shield maiden in.

 "Mum!"
 Gyda tossed her sowing aside and followed to the bedroom.
 Bjorn remained where he was, nervous as to what he should do.
 He looked to Athelstan for the answer.

 The Priest forced a smile, "I'm sure everything is alright.
-You might have a younger brother before the time is out."
+You might have a younger brother before the day is over."
 He knew it was a lie.
 He was a servant to God and he had lied to an innocent child.
-Abet, it was to protect him.
+Albeit, it was to protect him.